ericmaicon/tdd/README.md

 ## To Improve

-1. Implement tests for each function with TDD.
+1. Implement tests for each function.
 2. Integration tests with Mongo.
 3. Check by unexistent attributes.
 4. Refactor to reduce the code and improve quality.